Blacksuan19/structx/docs/examples.md

 {
   "$defs": {
     "IncidentTimestampExtractionadditional_timestampsItem": {
-      "description": "A list of additional timestamps related to the incident, each with its significance.", "properties": {
+      "description": "A collection of additional timestamps related to the incident, each with its significance.", "properties": {
         "timestamp": {
           "anyOf": [